facebook twitter linkedin

 3 Questions That Influence Intent and Ultimately Behavior

-For example, an employee may feel positively about standing up to workplace bullying, believing that addressing such behavior is the best way to stop it.
-Conversely, an individual with a negative attitude toward resisting bullying might believe that standing up to a bully could intensify the behavior or make them a target
+Example: An employee may feel positively about standing up to workplace bullying, believing that addressing such behavior is the best way to stop it.
+Conversely, an individual with a negative attitude toward resisting bullying might believe that standing up to a bully could intensify the behavior or make them a target.

-While we can never perfectly predict how a person will behave in any given situation, we can come close by ensuring that consideration is given to major factors that influence thoughts and actions.
+While no one can perfectly predict how a person will behave in any given situation, Atana training lets you come close by ensuring that consideration is given to these three major factors that influence thoughts and actions.

 Applying the Power of Intent to Enhance Employee Training

-Today’s hyper-competitive business environment, struggling economy, and urgent needs to upskill workers affordably and effectively demand maximum returns on organizational investments in training interventions.
+Today’s hyper-competitive business environment, uncertain economy, and urgent need to attract and retain employees affordably and effectively demand maximum returns on organizational investments in training interventions.

-As explained in The Ultimate ROI on Training - Putting New Behaviors to Work, the two-fold goal of training is to impart knowledge and result in learners’ applying new skills and behaviors to perform their jobs.
+As explained in For Training to Impact Culture, New Behaviors Must be Put to Work, the two-fold goal of training is to impart knowledge and result in learners’ applying new skills and behaviors on the job.

 About the Author

-A recognized leader in program evaluation, learning analytics and the use of predictive insights on an institution-wide scale, Dr. Hagman leads research and innovation for Media Partners’ behavioral training courses.
+A recognized leader in program evaluation, learning analytics and the use of predictive insights on an institution-wide scale, Dr. Hagman leads research and innovation for Atana’s behavioral training courses.
 Her work includes the development of course assessments and content aligned with behavioral outcomes.

 • Ajzen, I. (1991).
 The theory of planned behavior.
 Organizational behavior and human decision processes50(2), 179-211.